 Using just Hausa in a multilingual multiethnic collective had always meant to reaffirm their mindset for northern indivisibility against an opposing south (east) whom they always dreaded would want to shake itself loose from the unitarist ‘one nation’ which few have been politically correct enough to query.
 In the incipient Buhari era this threat was perceived as coming from the rising profile of his vice (and often acting) president Yemi Osinbajo – from the south west!

 Such was the hypocrisy of a retired major general who had ridden into Nigerian hearts with promises to fight the corruption, impunity and squandermania of the Jonathan years.
 But northern ethnicity at the expense of the disunited south was on hand to be exploited as soon as he was made president.

 A hater, and the branding of IPOB

 Many Buhari haters in the south east typified by the Indigenous Peoples of Biafra, IPOB, were informed by his antecedents as a core-north Muslim prebendalist.
 The recent events unfolding across the spectrum of the former British colony, climaxing in the branding of these irate and unarmed youths as terrorists seem to have proven them right.

 Only few idealists of unity had believed that the dawn of a truly egalitarian society for Nigeria was long overdue and could be realised under a regime that had promised accountability and change.

 For now that idealism is Morning Yet On Creation Day, as the great father of African Literature, Chinua Achebe, himself a Biafra believer, had written years ago.

-Strident clamour against the haters
+Strident clamour against hate-induced Injustice

 The nation they yearn for their grand exploits is clamoring for greater Nigeria through federation restructuring.

-For the era of the band of false heroes that have ruled this country from Balewa through Buhari is finally at overdrive.
+For the era of the band of deluded heroes who have ruled this country from Balewa through Buhari is finally at overdrive.